robert-wallis/pimoroni-explorer/examples/README.md

 Another example for our [multi sensor stick](https://shop.pimoroni.com/products/multi-sensor-stick).
 Uh, sorry.
 I guess this is a bit of an upsell.
 But it's three pretty cool sensors in one... and not a bag of virtual gems!

-Displays light, acceleromater and temperature data!
+Displays light, accelerometer and temperature data!

 # external_buttons.py